jayelm/webppl-oed/README.md

     x: 15, // LITTLE x: the experiment tested
     y: 20, // LITTLE y: the observed response,
     infer: {
-        // Since x and y are given, no inferX, inferY
+        // Since x and y are given, no infer.X, infer.Y
-        inferM1: Enumerate,
+        M1: Enumerate,
-        inferM2: Enumerate
+        M2: Enumerate
     }
     // No usePredictiveY, since y is given.
 });